sapnak23/Terraform-Build-highly-available-infrastructure/README.md

-# Highly Available Web Infrastructure on Azure using Terraform
+# Build highly Available Web Infrastructure on Azure using Terraform

 This project demonstrates how to provision a highly available infrastructure on Microsoft Azure using **Terraform**, an Infrastructure as Code (IaC) tool.
 The goal is to build a scalable and fault-tolerant environment to host a static website.